sd2psXtd/firmware/README.md

 *Note 1: The `CardSize` setting is only used for PS2 cards and can only be either of `1`, `2`, `4`, `8`, `16`, `32`, `64`.*
-*Note 2: The BOOT folder should contain a file named `BootCard.ini`*
+*Note 2: The BOOT folder should contain a file named `BootCard.ini`* *Note 3: Make sure there is an empty line at the end of the ini file.*

 ```ini
 [ChannelName]